mssola/Portus/examples/README.md

   cluster.
 Note that we assume that you already have a *working* and reliable Kubernetes cluster (setting up a Kubernetes cluster is beyond the scope of this project: please refer to the Kubernetes documentation for this).

+## Security notes

+Note that these examples are just that: examples.
+We make sure that they work reliably, but we do not guarantee that they work flawlessly for your specific environment (but we try that they work well for any kind of environment).
+Moreover, we do not guarantee that they are free of bugs (e.g. an NGinx configuration that takes unsafe defaults), even if we try to keep it as clean as possible.
+Thus, when using these examples you should review them again before actually deploying to production as you would do with any other software.

+Last but not least, do not take the `.env` file blindly when deploying: make sure to modify the values in it to fit your secrets.

 ## Other deployments